jaclu/tmux-menus/README.md

 ## Recent Changes

+- Plugin is initialized in the background, to cut down on tpm processing time.
-- Further optimized menu generation.
+- Further optimized caching, cutting rendeing times in half.
 - Fixed a bug where disabling caching caused the plugin to crash due to incorrect escaping of special chars - was done at read, not at save to cache, made uncached trigger key unusable, also incorrectly using Custom Menus even if caching is